President Kevin F. Hallock, teaching a class on the Economics of the University

 Expert lessons

-Kevin F. Hallock, the university’s president, is giving students a deep dive into the economics of the university in a course he is co-teaching this semester.
+Kevin F. Hallock, the university’s president, is giving students a deep dive into the economics of the university in a course he is co-teaching.

 Earlier this semester, Kevin F. Hallock walked into a 9 a.m. class he’s co-teaching holding a cup of coffee in his right hand.
 A few of the dozen or so students perked up when they saw it.
 The drink came from a beloved national chain that isn’t sold through any outlet on UR’s campus.
 A student posed a half-joking, half-serious question: Can we get that outlet on campus?